 - Review your files and emails regularly.
 If you have documents that you don’t need and are under no policy or legal obligation to keep, then destroy them.

 - Use common sense and good judgment.
 If you have specific questions ask your Chair or email the Privacy Officer.

 A: Take the following actions:

-- use extra precaution when sharing personal information via email – make sure the address is correct; include only the minimal information necessary to complete the task.
+- Be extra careful when sharing personal information via email – make sure the address is correct and include only the minimal information necessary to complete the task.

 A: Call security to report at 416.979.5040.
 Tell them if your computer contained personal information on the hard drive, whether the machine was password protected and whether the data was encrypted.